-In New York smoking is not as commonplace as it is in parts of Australia, not in public areas at least.
+In New York smoking is not as commonplace as it is in parts of Australia, at least not in public areas.
 You won’t be surprised to hear that you can’t smoke in bars and clubs, but you’re also not permitted to light your cigarette in the park.
-If you are very much attached to your daily dose of nicotine, there are a few places you can freely light up.
+If you’re very attached to your daily dose of nicotine, there are a few places you can freely light up.

 Non-smoking Areas in New York

-In New York smoking is being prohibited in more and more areas.
-There are the non-smoking areas such as public transport, restaurants and museums for example.
-Some of these places we are already used to in Australia.
-In New York the smoking ban also applies to parks, swimming pools, squares, beaches and promenades.
-Did you want to – temporarily – switch to the electronic cigarette?
-I have some bad news for you- since the 29th of April 2014, the same rules apply for this tobacco substitute as well.
+Ever since 1987, New York has imposed public smoking regulations.
+The laws are to protect the health and well-being of everyone in the city.
+New York plans to ban tobacco products from the state entirely and smoking is prohibited in most (public) areas.
+There are non-smoking areas such as public transport, restaurants, and museums for example.
+Places we’ve already gotten used to in Australia.
+In New York, the smoking ban also applies to parks, swimming pools, squares, beaches, and promenades.
 Smoking in undesignated areas could result in a fine.

 Where to Smoke in New York